iltommi/qdb-documentation/source/concepts/transactions.rst

 If a commit fails, uncommitted data is rolled back after a configurable time has elapsed.
 Committed committed data is rolled back to a previous version if possible.

-Partial commit failure is the only case where dirty reads may happen.
+During partial commit failures, dirty reads may happen.

 Design
 ------